The Ultimate Guide To CBD Capsules For Pain In 2021

 How Do You Take Capsules?

-Normally, it would be best if you took your capsules orally with water.
-Taking them without water may make it take longer for them to work and increase their chances of getting stuck in the esophagus.
-Some capsules may cause some severe side effects if you take them with grape juice.
+The best dosing method is to take your capsules orally, with water.
+Taking them without water increases their chances of getting stuck in your esophagus, and it may extend the time for effects to kick in.
+But not all liquids are safe to choose, because some capsules may cause severe side effects if you take them with grape juice.
 Also, milk can block the absorption of some antibiotics.

-When taking capsules, do not crush them unless your pharmacist explicitly advised you to avoid any side effects.
+When taking capsules, do not crush them unless your pharmacist explicitly said to do so.
 It may also alter the drug’s effectiveness as some have a coating that prevents them from breaking down in the stomach.
-Others have a timed-release coating that releases the medication slowly over time.
-In the latter cases, the capsules should not be crushed or dissolved.
+Others have a timed-release coating that drips medication out slowly, over time.

-It is also possible to take capsules through the anal route.
-When taken through this route, they get a higher bioavailability as the amount of drug in the bloodstream will be greater as it skips the digestive process.
+It is also possible to take capsules anally.
+This increases bioavailability since you’re able to skip the digestive process.
 Rectal administration also reduces the side effects of some drugs, such as nausea, vomiting, and gastric irritation.

 What Are Cannabinoids?

-These are naturally occurring compounds found in the Cannabis plant.
-There are more than 100 cannabinoids out of the 480 compounds present.
-The most commonly known cannabinoid is tetrahydrocannabinol (THC), which is psychoactive.
-CBD is the second most common one and makes up about 40% of the plant resin extract.
+These are naturally occurring Cannabis plant compounds.
+There are more than 100 cannabinoids, but the most commonly known cannabinoid is tetrahydrocannabinol (THC), which is psychoactive.
+CBD is the second most common, representing 40% of the plant resin extract.

 What Is CBD?